cogneon/loscon24/de/src/kimooc24.md

 1. **Schritt:** mache dich vor dem MOOC schonmal mit den [Grundlagen des lernOS KI Leitfadens](https://ai.lernos.org/de/1-2-ai-machine-learning/) vertraut
 1. **Schritt:** (optional) Plane Dir den 2./3.
 Juli für die lernOS Convention 2024 ein, falls Du Deine Erfahrungen mit anderen austauschen und offene Fragen besprechen möchtest

+## 🏳️‍🌈 Not speaking German? 🏳️‍🌈
+The language of the kimooc24 is German.
+But of course you can participate in another language.
+We will provide an English version of the lernOS AI Guide.
+We use Microsoft Teams Premium for the live sessions so you can [use the live translation feature](https://insider.microsoft365.com/ja-jp/blog/live-translated-transcript-for-teams-premium-users).
+You can ask questions in English in the chat.
+You can start learning circles in any language you want.
+The lernOS community is a diverse bunch of people - all creatures welcome!

 ## Tipps & Tricks zur MOOC-Teilnahme
 1. Nutze **Tools** wie den [Peerfinder](https://web.peerfinder.app/de), um Mit-Lernende für Deine Lerngruppe zu finden
 1. Nutze den **Hashtag #kimooc24**, wenn Du über den MOOC in Sozialen Medien schreibst (z.B.
 Linkedin, Mastodon)